AnaLuisaFav/Calculadora-Calculator/README.md

 *<h1>Sobre</h1>About*

-Projeto de início de aprendizado em JavaScript, no curso de Desenvolvimento Web da Udemy 🙂
+Projeto de início de aprendizado em JavaScript, no curso de Desenvolvimento Web da Udemy. 🙂

 *Beginning to learn JavaScript, with a calculator!
 Web Development Course in Udemy.* 🙂